Updated: Jan 15

 Have you ever disrespected your parents?

-Have you ever stolen (does not matter the object or amount)?
+Have you ever stolen (doesn't matter the object or amount)?

 Have you ever been jealous of someone else’s personal possessions?